-Like deciduous trees, conifers (a tree that bears cones and is typically evergreen) will lose at least some of their inner needles every year.
-These needles that are dropped from the inner part of the plant is a normal part of the plant’s life cycle.
+Like deciduous trees, conifers — a tree that bears cones and is typically evergreen — will lose at least some of their inner needles every year.
+The old needles drop from the inner part of the plant and is a normal part of the plant’s life cycle.

 Different species will shed at different stages.
 While some species may take five or more years before they drop their old needles, other species take only one year.
 The departure of foliage is most dramatic, if not somewhat frightening, on Eastern White Pine (Pinus strobus).
 The needles these pines shed every year are 3 to 4 years old.

 What does a typical fall needle drop look like?

 Typical fall needle drop occurs on the inner foliage of the plant.
 These inner needles will turn yellow first and then change to a deep, straw-colored hue, and lastly, turn brown and drop.
 During this drop, the needles that are at the end of the branches will stay green and new growth will appear the following spring.

 What if the needles at the end of the branch are brown?